Students Tried to Kick FIFA Boss Sepp Blatter Out of a University in Zurich

 The protesters started moving closer to the building but police held them back.
 Calls from inside the demo crowd announced that they’d go for a small “tour” around the ETH.
 And so they moved to a side entrance on Karl Schmid Strasse.

 Soon a cat and mouse game started and spilled over the corridors of the ETH.
 The protesters seemed to know the building much better than the police.
-Confused students suddenly found themselves between protesters and riot cops armed with pepper spray, batons, and rubber-bullet-firing shotguns.
+Confused students suddenly found themselves between protesters and riot cops armed with pepper spray, batons and rubber shotguns.

 Gradually, the demo moved out of the building.
 In addition to the police they were met by a fire truck, because someone managed to set off the fire alarm.